szaumoor/ZSTweaks/README.md

 - Final comparison of maximum possible damage (with save failed and no resistances) at level 20: 45-145 vs. 20-160

 In summary, higher minimum damage, more moderate scaling, bit lower maximum damage, and magic resistance has no effect.

+**Component 501:** Make Chaotic Commands' duration extend up to level 20 instead of only 18

+Simply fixes the weird inconsistency of some spells where they only scale up to 18, even if the only change is duration, which is this case.

+**Component 505:** Make Repulse Undead more useful by causing damage and Slow when they're repulsed

+This improves the spell in the following ways:

+- Each round the effect triggers, it pushes creatures away in the same way
+- Each time they're repulsed, they take 4 points of magic damage, and 4 points of "radiant" damage that is irresistible, even if they're immune to magic damage
+- After being pushed, they suffer the effects of Slow for half a round.

+None of these effects are subject to magic resistance though it's a level 5 effect, and thus liches are unaffected.

 </details>